michaeldito/Performance-Measuring/README.md

 # Performance-Measuring
-Scripts used for measuring the performance of a Google Cloud Application, using Apache Benchmark.
+Scripts used for measuring the performance of a Google Cloud Application, using ApacheBench.

 We measured the performance of a simple REST API at various concurency levels in order to gauge how many REST servers were needed so that we could meet the expectations of our users.